|

 leprosy.

 Returning home and realising that an imperfect prince could not inherit the throne, he left the royal palace in disguise to take a job as a swineherd in an "untravell'd part of the country".
-This was certainly the Avon Valley, and may well have been the area we know today as Keynsham - remembering that this was more than 1,000 years before the Romans built villas in Keynsham and a full 1,500 years before the Saxons founded our town.
+This was certainly the Avon Valley, and may well have been the area we know today as Keynsham - remembering that this was more than 1,000 years before the Romans built villas in Keynsham and a full 1,500 years before the Saxons came to Bath. ![]() As Bladud drove his pigs in search of acorns he crossed the River

-As Bladud drove his pigs in search of acorns he crossed the River Avon at shallows north of Saltford - at a place which subsequently took its name from the legend - Swineford.
 The rest of the story is famous.
 Bladud's pigs also contracted his disease but were cured when they rolled in the hot mud around Bath's springs.
-Observing the miracle, Bladud also bathed in the hot murky water

 |